Chaetocnema minuta

 Human Relevance

 Emerging pest of turfgrass in the desert Southwest United States.
-Area managers report requiring multiple throughout the growing season to maintain below damaging thresholds.
+Area managers report requiring multiple applications throughout the growing season to maintain below damaging thresholds.
 Previously considered of minimal economic importance; recent reports indicate expanding pest status.

 Similar Taxa

 • Chaetocnema quadricollisSimilar and minute size; associated with rosemallow (Hibiscus) rather than grasses or turfgrass.
-C. quadricollis has established specificity that distinguishes it from C. minuta.
+C. quadricollis has established plant specificity that distinguishes it from C. minuta.

 • Crepidodera speciesSimilar minute size and jumping ability; some historically confused with Chaetocnema.
 Accurate separation requires careful morphological examination.